webiny/docs.webiny.com/docs/guides/headless-nextjs-tutorial.md

 > Ideally, you should create your Next.js project in a folder outside of the Webiny project.

-Now that we have a new Next.js app ready to go, let's see what it takes to make a simple page that renders a list of all blog posts that we've just created.
+Now that we have a new Next.js app ready to go, let's see what it takes to make a simple page that renders a list of all blog posts that we have just created.

 ## Fetching Blog Posts